 An employee can also get a bereavement leave on the passing of a close or immediate family member of their spouse or partners such as their father-in-law or mother-in-law.

 =>You May like to read Bereavement Leave in the State of USA

 How Much Time Off One Can Get For A Bereavement Leave

-Generally speaking, most employers are willing to give three or four days long paid leaves to employees who have suffered the loss of a loved one.
-Since the state of New York does not have any federally bounding laws regarding bereavement leaves or any minimum length that an employer is obliged to give, the length of the duration of the leave can vary greatly.
+Generally speaking, most employers are willing to give three or four days long paid leave to employees who have suffered the loss of a loved one.
+Since the state of New York does not have any federally bounding laws regarding bereavement leave or any minimum length that an employer is obliged to give, the length of the duration of the leave can vary greatly.

 Eligibility to take Bereavement Leave New York